Show someone special how much you care with a personalised playlist.

-You could make a playlist for anyone you love or care for: your partner, a family member, or someone who might need some cheering up during lockdown.
-Playlists can be a great way to connect with someone who is shielding during the pandemic.
+You could make a playlist for anyone you love or care for: your partner, a family member, or someone who might need some company.
+Playlists are a thoughtful, inexpensive gift that can help you connect.

 How do I make a playlist?

 It’s easy!
-Personal playlists are exactly that: personal.
+Our free resources help you every step of the way.
+Personalised playlists are exactly that: personal.
 It’s up to you how you want to make and share your playlist, and the great news is that you don’t need any technology to get started.
-Singing works great too!
+Singing works too!

-Here are our top three tips for building a personal playlist:
+Here are our top three tips for building a personalised playlist: